floragunncom/search-guard-docs/overview.md

 * `indices:data/read/search*`

-Permissions are defined per role can be applied on cluster- and index-level.
+Permissions are defined per role can be applied on a cluster and index level.

 ## Action groups